Fxztam/roogeos/README.md

 # Overview

-This workflow is with simple Python 3 scripting as batch processing implemented:
+This workflow is implemented as a batch process using simple Python 3 scripting:

 <img src="http://www.fmatz.com/Ring-Schema3.png">